Inspection opened into Tesla for workplace safety

 Tesla is temporarily stopping production of the Model 3

-Companies are required by law to record and report any workplace-related injuries or illnesses within eight hours.
+Companies are required by law to record and report any serious workplace-related injuries or illnesses within eight hours.
 As part of its inspections, Cal-OSHA will review Tesla's log of injuries and a review to make sure injuries are being reported in a timely manner.

-Tesla is trying to meet a target of producing 6,000 Model 3 vehicles by the end of June.
+Tesla is trying to meet a target of producing 6,000 Model 3 vehicles a week by the end of June.
 On Monday the company temporarily shut down its factories to iron out issues with production.
 On Tuesday, Musk said in a letter to employees that Tesla would manufacture its cars 24-hours a day to meet the deadline.